0xpolarzero/airdrop-gas-benchmarks/README.md

 These contracts allow only for claiming a single token ID per recipient, to fit the Thirdweb pattern.

+> [!WARNING]
+> The following benchmarks (ETH (push based)) are incorrect, due to inconsistencies in Forge's gas report.
+However, even though the gas amounts are significantly overestimated, they are still correct relative to each other.

 ### ETH (push-based)

 | Rank | Contract                                       | Gas (1,000 recipients) | Difference from #1         |